agora-21/design-system/README.md

 ### Updating font files

 This Design System uses the Sans version of [IBM Plex typeface](ibm.com/plex).
-It is really cool!
+It is a really awesome project with a beautiful design.

 The font files are located in `public/fonts/IBM-Plex-Sans`.